Samridh309/Metraplan-AI/README.md

 - **Gemini API:** Google's advanced AI API for natural language processing and smart planning features.
 - **HTML & JavaScript:** For building a responsive, interactive, and modern web user interface.
 - **REST API Design:** Clean, well-documented endpoints for all core functionalities, enabling both web and programmatic access.
+- **Vercel:** Used for seamless deployment of the frontend for a fast and reliable user experience.

 ---